Why LinkedIn is The Best Business-Related Social Network

 When hunting for a bear, go where the bear lives.
 That’s common-sense advice for hunters, and success-minded business leaders, influencers, marketers, and job-seekers.
 If it's business you want, LinkedIn is the place to hunt.

 When Reid Hoffman created LinkedIn back in 2003, he envisioned a place where professionals could gather, connect, and exchange information.
 He wanted a platform where business professionals could readily find each other.

 Before LinkedIn, Reid’s first attempt was a social networking platform called Socialnet.
 That was back in 1997, seven years before Facebook.
 Reid said the experiences of Socialnet “gave him scars and spilled much blood.”
 The primary lesson he learned was the need to focus on one specific area, business.

-He realized that there was a growing need for a one-stop network where professionals could enhance their careers, gain, or share knowledge, build brands, or find talent.
-LinkedIn was born.
+He realized that there was a growing need for a one-stop network where professionals could enhance their careers, gain, or share knowledge, build brands, or find talent, and so LinkedIn was born.

 Planned Specifically for Professional Networking